Meet Our People

 Francis has taught in several states and previously worked with Teach For America and TNTP to train and support teachers.
 Before launching the New Orleans campus in 2013, she served as the principal of West Gary Lighthouse College Prep Academy in Gary, Indiana.
 During her tenure, students’ class-failure rates dropped 40 percent and parent participation rose more than 80 percent.

 Francis earned a M.Ed. in curriculum and instruction and an Ed.S. from National Louis University, as well as a dual B.A. in Black Studies and American Studies from Scripps College.
-Francis is currently a doctoral student at the Rossier School of Education, University of Southern California.
+Francis received her Ed.D. from the Rossier School of Education, University of Southern California.

 As senior dean of Relay Houston, Chris Fraser oversees all aspects of our teacher preparation in Houston.
 He steadfastly believes that all students can achieve, and that all students deserve a great teacher every year.
 He is dedicated to providing graduate students with the knowledge, skills and mindsets that help them push their teaching to a higher level.